rach-db/networkwalks-B082-week2-Phase1-2/README.md

 - `info@networkwalks.com` result
 - Transform output showing one entity returned
 - Final graph showing the relationship between the domain and email entity

+### Search Web Footprinting

+I also used the **Search Web [Search Engine]** transform against the `networkwalks.com` domain.

+The transform returned **21 entities**, producing a graph containing **22 entities and 21 links** in total.

+The results represented publicly indexed web resources associated with the search query.
+These results were treated as search-engine findings and were not assumed to be assets owned by the target without further verification.

+This activity helped demonstrate how search-engine-based OSINT can be used to understand an organization's publicly visible information footprint.

+**Evidence Captured**
+- Search Web transform execution
+- Search Web results showing 21 returned entities
+- Final Maltego graph showing 22 entities and 21 links

 ---